 '''

 JSON Response for successful POST

+'''

+'''

 {"id": "vc8"}

 '''

-• When creating a Virtual Container, the owner field is ignored unless you set ENABLEPROXY=TRUE in the moab.cfg file.
+• When creating a Virtual Container, the creator field is set to the value of proxy-user (if set) or owner.name (if set), with proxy-user taking precedence.
+However, setting the creator field works only if you set ENABLEPROXY=TRUE in the moab.cfg file.
 Example: